DrummerViking/GraphTools/Remove-GraphUserCalendarEvents/Readme.md

 All data in the powershell console will be extracted to the Powershell Transcript.

 ## Version History:
 ### 1.04 - 06/30/2022
+- Update: Replace "FromAddress" parameter to "Organizers".
+And we allow to look for meetings from more organizers.
+### 1.04 - 06/30/2022
 - Update: Change retrieve command to CalendarView, in order to be able to see multiple instances on recurrent meetings.
 - Added: EndDate parameter.
 If ommitted, by default will consider 1 year forward from the current date.